Tonksthebear/gaggle/memory-bank/activeContext.md

 # Active Context for Gaggle Rails Engine Model Design

 ## Overview
 This document summarizes the current model design and business logic for the Gaggle Rails Engine.
-The engine is intended for development purposes and uses a simplified mechanism for a single “user” – when a message’s sender (`goose_id`) is nil, it indicates that the message was sent by the user.
+The engine is intended for development purposes and uses a simplified mechanism for a single "user" – when a message's sender (`goose_id`) is nil, it indicates that the message was sent by the user.

 ## Models and Their Structures